SlyRemarks/docs/README.md

 ## Supply Characteristics – UK

 In the UK, the final distribution transformer tends to be large.
 In urban areas, it may be around 1 MVA, and may serve a few hundred homes.
-It will be three-phase with star-connected secondaries.
+It will be three-phase with star connected secondaries.
 The star point, which is the neutral, will be earthed (grounded).
 The secondary voltage is nominally 240 V line–neutral, giving 415 V between phases.
 The frequency is 50 Hz ± 1%.
-Although large commercial and industrial premises will have a 3-phase supply, many small industrial units might have only a single phase.
-Anything other than a single phase supply is very rare for domestic consumers, although this might change as electric vehicles become even more common.
+Although large commercial and industrial premises will have a three-phase supply, many small industrial units might only have a single-phase supply.
+Anything other than a single-phase supply is very rare for domestic consumers, although this might change as electric vehicles become even more common.

 The normal rating of the domestic supply will be 80 or 100 A. The supply authority will provide a fuse, a neutral link and a meter.
 From that point on, the wiring is the responsibility of the consumer.
-The cables between the meter and the “consumer unit” are called “meter tails” and will normally be 16 mm² or 25 mm² copper, with a maximum diameter over the sheath of about 10.5 mm.
-High current appliances, such as cookers or showers, will normally be fed by a dedicated circuit breaker, but the socket outlets for general use with portable appliances are almost always fed by a “ring final sub-circuit” – comprising essentially a loop of cable starting and ending at a 32 A circuit breaker, which feeds an unlimited number of socket outlets, subject to a maximum floor area served of 100 m².
+The cables between the meter and the "consumer unit" are called "meter tails" and will normally be 16 mm² or 25 mm² copper, with a maximum diameter over the sheath of about 10.5 mm.
+High current appliances, such as cookers or showers, will normally be fed by a dedicated circuit breaker, but the socket outlets for general use with portable appliances are almost always fed by a "ring final sub-circuit" – comprising essentially a loop of cable starting and ending at a 32 A circuit breaker, which feeds an unlimited number of socket outlets, subject to a maximum floor area served of 100 m².
 Each appliance plug is fitted with a fuse rated at between 1 A & 13 A. Lighting points are normally daisy-chained and supplied by a 6 A circuit breaker.